ramonskie/codex/openstack.md

 ### SSH Config

-On your local computer, setup an entry in the `~/.ssh/config` file for your bastion host.
-Substituting the correct IP.
+On your local computer, setup an entry in the `~/.ssh/config` file for your bastion host - substituting the correct IP and SSH key.

 ```
 Host bastion
   Hostname 52.43.51.197
+  IdentityFile ~/.ssh/id_rsa
   User juser
 ```

 ### Test Login

-After you've logged in as `ubuntu` once, created your user, logged out and configured your SSH config, you'll be ready to try to connect via the `Host` alias.
+After you've logged in as `ubuntu` once, created your user, logged out, and configured your SSH config, you'll be ready to try to connect via the `Host` alias.